George Davies (retailer): George at Asda

 Approached by UK supermarket chain Asda to create a new range of clothing, in the 1990s Davies produced his second household-name brand, George at Asda.
 Davies was positive about the approach, the shift of consumer spending moved from high street to out of town accessible development.
 Asda CEO Archie Norman commented that Davies grasped the fact that the line had to be based on value, and be a distinct brand name on its own.

 The George brand and range was developed by Davies's company Red Creative, set up to provide full clothing retail solutions through a team of designers and marketeers.

 In 2000, Asda was bought by the world's largest retailer, Wal-Mart of the United States.
 With the resultant resignation of the UK board, Davies also resigned his direct association.
 At the time of the takeover, the George brand was turning over £600M.

-By 2002, Wal-Mart had rolled out George Clothing across the USA, and presently has annual global sales of £2bn.
+By 2002, Wal-Mart had rolled out George Clothing across the United States, and presently has annual global sales of £2bn.
 In October 2009, the BBC reported that George @ Asda brand had officially become the UK's biggest selling clothing retailer, taking over from Marks & Spencer, with a 10% UK market share.